Mirko

 Medicine in Suffern, NY, has also taken an interest in the

-he recommends the products as a complementary treatment for people
+Typically, he recommends the products as a complementary

-fighting cancer.
-Read what Dr. Schachter says about Dr.
+treatment for people fighting cancer.
+Read what Dr. Schachter

-Disease”, Dr. Morton Walker explores the positive effects of
+Prostate Disease”, Dr. Morton Walker explores the positive

-Rauwolfia vomitoria and Pao pereira (Pau pereira), and the current
+effects of Rauwolfia vomitoria and Pao pereira (Pau pereira),

-research taking place in America with these extracts.
+and the current research taking place in America with these

-for Healthy Living magazine, recognized Dr. Mirko Beljanski as a
+Prescription for Healthy Living magazine, recognized Dr. Mirko

-chemicals and cancer are related, is important to the modern
+specifically how chemicals and cancer are related, is important

-products, Prostabel® and Ladybel® is available thanks to Healthy
+Beljanski® products, Prostabel® and Ladybel® is available thanks

 David Steinman has also spearheaded the publication of a book